GalleriaJS/galleria/docs/references/optimize.rst

 5. Use JSON as data
 -------------------

-This can also be a small speed-booster, but can also be negative from a progressive enhancement point of view.
-If you use JSON, make sure you serve a reasonable fallback for users without JavaScript turned on.
-Read more in the Quick Guide for more examples.
+This can be a speed-booster, especially for large galleries.
+Just make sure you serve a reasonable fallback for users without JavaScript turned on.
+Read more in the Quick Guide and Galleria Data reference for examples.

 6. Lazy load thumbnails